 If your recipe needs 500 Grams Bread Flour, you’d do the following math:

 Seems a little confusing?
-Don’t worry – if I try a recipe with bread flour substitute, I’ll do the math for you and provide the measurements.
+Don’t worry – if I try a recipe with bread flour substitute, I’ll do the math for you and provide the measurements for turning all-purpose flour into bread flour.

 Do You Save Money?